sgost/contentconcepts-data/services/academic_editing/manuscript_editing/index.md

   editing: Editing Certificate
 editorSecTitle: Manuscript Editors & Native English Editors
 nativeEditorSecToggle: show
+editorSecCards:
+  - name: Ross Taylor
+    designation: Native English & Manuscript Editor
+    description: David is a skilled native English editor with a background in linguistics and engineering.
+He specializes in science, medical, and technology manuscripts and has a certification in teaching English as a foreign language.
+    image: manuscript-editor.jpeg
+  - name: Alan Wichelman
+    designation: "Senior Editor - Business, Management & Management "
+    description: Meet Alan, our native English editor who ensures all corporate documents and correspondence are flawlessly written.
+As a licensed attorney in the United States, he also teaches non-American lawyers reader-friendly, plain English drafting skills
+    image: editor6_male.jpeg
+  - name: Dr Carole J
+    designation: Senior Editor - Life Sciences & Medicine
+    description: Carole is a meticulous medical editor with standout professional and research experience in the United States, and Europe.
+She has conducted research at prestigious academic institutions in North America, including Harvard Medical School, Columbia University and the University of North Carolina.
+    image: carole_medical_editor.jpeg
 flashBannerTop:
   quoteTitle: Turn your manuscript from mediocre to masterpiece
   quoteLink: https://contentconcepts.com/pricing/